CREDIT: Reggie Casagrande/Getty Images

 Everyone loves a “shmear” but you need to choose your cream cheese wisely.
 As a healthier alternative to full-fat cream cheese, use 1 or 2 tablespoons of light cream cheese or dairy-free cream cheese substitute as part of your fats/oils allowance on occasion.
 Instead of a huge white-flour bagel, enjoy half of a small whole-grain bagel, a whole-wheat mini bagel, or a piece of whole-grain toast on Phase 2 and enjoy with some sugar-free jam.
 Or, when you have more time, consider trying our tasty Smoked Salmon and Cream Cheese “Sandwiches,” which are made with thinly sliced whole-grain bread and a chive-flavored, reduced-fat cream cheese.

 Like other full-fat dairy products, full-fat plain Greek yogurt is high in saturated fat and calories.
 You should also watch out for fat-free Greek yogurt that contains fruit.
 Even though some brands claim to use “real” fruit, they are often made with sugary, processed fruit syrup and not with actual fruit itself.
 Look at the amount of sugars in the Nutrition Facts panel in such products, particularly if you have cravings for sugar.

 Ordering breakfast platters that come with home fries and white toast.
 Unfortunately, many breakfast “specials” served at diners and family chain restaurants come with heavily buttered white toast and fried white potatoes.
-Instead, skip the special and order eggs with sliced tomatoes (Phase 1), or with fruit or a piece of whole-wheat toast (Phase 2).
+Instead, skip the special and order poached or soft-boiled eggs with sliced tomatoes (Phase 1), or with fruit or a piece of plain, whole-wheat toast (Phase 2).

 - Adding pork bacon and full-fat cheese to your breakfast sandwich.
 Layering your breakfast sandwich with fatty pork bacon strips and full-fat cheese piles on the sodium and bad saturated fat.
 As a healthier alternative, make an open-face sandwich with one slice of whole-wheat toast, a slice or two of Canadian or turkey bacon, and a slice of reduced-fat cheese.
 Canadian bacon has a smoky flavor similar to regular pork bacon, but contains far less fat.